 NSA Discovery Document

-The NSA Discovery ocument encapsulates descriptive meta-data associated with an NSA.
-The XML schema types used to define the document format are declared in a separate namespace from the core protocol specification, allowing new versions of the NSA Discovery schema to be introduced without impacting the base discovery protocol itself.
-Figure 1 below shows the structure of the NSA Discovery ocument, while Appendix A: NSA Discovery ocument schema contains the full XML schema definition.
+The NSA Description Document encapsulates descriptive meta-data associated with an NSA.
+The XML schema types used to define the document format are declared in a separate namespace from the core protocol specification, allowing new versions of the NSA Description schema to be introduced without impacting the base discovery protocol itself.
+Figure 31 below shows the structure of the NSA Description Document, while Appendix A: NSA Discovery document schema contains the full XML schema definition.

-The nsa element is the root element used in all NSA Discovery ocuments.
-Each NSA Discovery ocument have a single nsa element describing a single NSA.
+The <nsa> element is the root element used in all NSA Description Documents.
+Each NSA Description Document MUST have a single <nsa> element describing the subject NSA.

-Figure 1 – The NSA Discovery ocument.
+Figure 3 – The NSA Description Document.

-The following XML is an example NSA Discovery document for a fictitious NSA with globally unique identifier “urn:ogf:network:example.com:2013:nsa:vixen”.
+The following XML is an example NSA Description Document for a fictitious NSA with globally unique identifier “urn:ogf:network:example.com:2013:nsa:vixen”.